OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution to create an expanding card effect, where clicking a card reveals more content.
-We'll utilize pure CSS3 transitions and transformations to achieve this without JavaScript.
+This document details how to create an expanding card effect using only CSS.
+No JavaScript is required!
+This effect involves a card that reveals additional content when clicked.
+We'll use CSS transitions and transforms to achieve a smooth and visually appealing animation.

-## Description of the Styling
+**Description of the Styling:**

-The styling involves a simple card structure with a hidden content area.
-On hover or click, we use CSS transitions to smoothly animate the height of the card, revealing the hidden content.
-A subtle background color change adds to the visual feedback.
+The card is composed of two main elements: a front and a back.
+The front displays a summary, and the back contains the expanded content.
+Using CSS transitions, we smoothly animate the card's rotation on click to reveal the back.
+The `transform-style: preserve-3d;` property is crucial for ensuring the 3D rotation works correctly.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>